 The most effective alumni networks identify the overlap between what former employees want, and what the organization can provide.
 Engage with former employees to identify the kinds of content and networking opportunities they would like.
 At the same time, evaluate the amount of resources, staff, and time available to give towards this project.
 Larger companies like McKinsey and Accenture have dedicated alumni network websites, but for smaller companies, a Facebook group, Slack channel, or LinkedIn Alumni group work equally as well to facilitate an online community.

 If you have used employee feedback to inform the design of your network, employees should be able to clearly identify the benefits and join organically.
 For example, responding to employee requests for ‘networking, via a Facebook group that plans yearly meetups’ creates a natural incentive to join and participate.

-Forty-one percent of former employees report wanting opportunities to network.
+41% of former employees report wanting opportunities to network.
 An alumni network can simplify the process of keeping former colleagues connected.
 A channel within a Slack workspace, or multiple with each dedicated to a specific alumni topic, work wonderfully.
 An alumni directory that’s continuously updated is another great alternative.

 Content must be curated based on what your alumni would like to see.
 Consider a newsletter or post with updates on the organization, announcements, and surveys for continuous feedback.

 Highlighting alumni success stories is an excellent way to make members feel appreciated and part of the community.
 It is a great source for content as well as organically fueling alumni networking.